2 Ironclad Emotional Support Animal Laws (Updated 2019)

 - Does the person making the request have a disability-related need for an assistance animal?
 In other words, does the animal work, provide assistance, perform tasks or services for the benefit of a person with a disability, or provide emotional support that alleviates one or more of the identified symptoms or effects of a person’s existing disability?

-If answers to both questions are “yes” then a landlord must provide reasonable accommodation for an emotional support animal.
-CertaPet ESA letters are written in such a way that more than 99% of landlords accept the letters without incident.
+If answers to both questions are “yes” then a landlord must provide reasonable accommodation for an Emotional Support Animal.
+CertaPet ESA letters are written by REAL Licensed Mental Health Professionals and in such a way that more than 99% of landlords accept the letters without incident.

 - If the building has four or less unit and the landlord occupies one of the units